18F/guides/content/derisking/federal-field-guide/5-doing-the-work.md

 For example, a project team may initially plan to complete a specific feature within a few months, but subsequent user research may reveal that the work is of low value, and not worth doing.

-There is no way to marry the standard model of software development oversight with agile software development–they are inherently at odds.
+There is no way to marry the standard model of software development oversight with agile software development — they are inherently at odds.

 Even if it were possible, we would not want to keep this standard oversight model.
 Our research revealed that new agile program managers spend most of their time not managing the product development effort, but working on reports to their oversight bodies and funders to document compliance.
 This documentation is likely to report things are going well, regardless of the actual project state, and offers little utility.